 Alternate logos are a variation of your main logo.
 They should not be completely different – they should be an extension of your current primary logo.
 They should use the same fonts and even the same colors within your brand color palette.
 Alternate logos are more about the layout and overall structure of how your logo is created.
 For example, if your main logo is horizontal in format, a great alternative would be to have a square formatted logo or a circle shape.
 This way you have options to fit all spaces that you might need to use your logo.

 It’s simply not practical to only have one version of your logo.
 There is a very low probability that the logo you use on your website will fit in your social media, your newsletter template or even fit as a

-I always recommend at least one alternate logo design to my clients, this way you can ensure that you have a logo that will fit in multiple spaces and are not struggling to get a horizonal logo to fit in a square profile image space that Instagram allows for.
+I always recommend at least one alternate logo design to my clients, this way you can ensure that you have a logo that will fit in multiple spaces and is not struggling to get a horizontal logo to fit in a square profile image space that Instagram allows for.

 Reason #2 Small Spaces

 Not only do you want options so your brand can conform to a horizontal or square space.
 But you also need to ensure that when your logo is made smaller, it’s easy to read and will not get lost.
 This is why alternative logos are great!
 In some cases, clients want to add a longer tagline or slogan to their main primary logo… and that can be removed in an alternative format.